Castle Coole: History

-In 1951 the 7th Earl Belmore transferred the mansion to the National Trust, prompted by two sets of death duties or inheritance tax when the 5th and 6th Earls Belmore died without issue 18 months apart.
+In 1951 Galbraith Lowry-Corry, 7th Earl Belmore transferred the mansion to the National Trust, prompted by two sets of death duties or inheritance tax when Armar Lowry-Corry, 5th Earl Belmore and Cecil Lowry-Corry, 6th Earl Belmore died without issue 18 months apart.
 However, the contents of the mansion, including much that is today shown to visitors, remain the Earl Belmore's property.
 The National Trust opens the mansion to visitors during the summer months, and the estate can be visited year-round.

 Between 1980 and 1988, the mansion was closed to the public while the National Trust undertook major restoration work, including the dismantling the façade to replace metal anchors that hold the stone in place as these were corroding.
 This was done with such sensitivity and care that today the weathered stone looked quite undisturbed.
 To celebrate the re-opening, the Queen Mother was invited to Castle Coole.
 As part of the transfer of ownership to the National Trust there is an agreement that the Earl Belmore retains an apartment in the S wing, currently used by his heir and family.
 The Earl himself lives in a house elsewhere on the estate.